 Whether you like Scarlett Johansson or not, she’s a pretty big name in Hollywood.
-Not only did she star in one of the biggest movies (ever!) this year, but she has a solid background of starring roles.
+Not only did she star in one of the biggest movies (ever!) this year (click here to read our Avengers: Endgame spoiler review), but she has a solid background of starring roles.
 She also is consistently in the top 100 lists for female celebrity earners.
 You’d think that this means she has little to complain about.
 Well, she doesn’t seem to think so.
 She has a bit of history for choosing roles perhaps better-suited for underrepresented demographic groups.
 And, unlike many others who have apologized for taking up space in the telling of diverse stories, she seems to think that she’s the one who’s been wronged.
 So, Scarlett Johansson finds herself in another casting controversy after commenting on how she views the criticism levied against her.

 A History Of Controversy For Scarlett Johansson

 Way back in 2015, Johansson was cast in Ghost in the Shell, a film based on a Japanese manga series that has already been adapted before as an animated film.
 The manga, and the original film, all take place in Japan.
 All major cast members before had been Japanese.
 So, why would they cast a white woman?
 The only real reason is that Hollywood wanted a bankable name.
 And, with controversy, comes attention and publicity.
 However, while Johansson and the box office may benefit from her starring role, somewhere there is a Japanese actress who probably deserves it more.
 Casting a white woman in a role meant for an Asian woman makes a difference.
 An Asian lead would have given a chance for someone to represent her background in a major motion picture.
 And, with the #OscarsSoWhite, we know that non-white folk are rarely given the representation they deserve.